Credit Management Telephone Calls and Phone Harassment?

 Are you receiving any harassing phone calls from any of the following numbers?

 If the answer is yes, then you are receiving calls from a known CM number.
 You may be a victim of CM phone harassment.
 The list above is not all the numbers that CM uses.
-The calls can be from a different number and it still be Credit Management calling you.
+The calls can be from different phone numbers and it still be Credit Management calling you.
 Contact our office right away so we can start the process to stop CM from calling you illegally.
 Above all, no one should live with harassment!

 Reporting Debt Collector Abuse